Monique-K/chattyApp/README.md

 ChattyApp
 =====================

-A simple chat environment to communicate with friends.
+A real-time chat environment to communicate with friends.
+Log in, choose a username (or remain Anonymous), and chat away!

 ### Usage